-As we conclude the season of giving and thanks and begin a new year, I feel particularly blessed by the gift of travel, and for being able to offer that gift to so many others.
-I am especially grateful to our enthusiastic clients, our conscientious tour directors, our worldwide partners and my amazing colleagues for making this possible.
+As we conclude the season of giving and thanks and begin a new year, I feel particularly blessed by the gift of travel.
+I also feel blessed for being able to offer that gift to so many others.
+I am especially grateful to our enthusiastic clients, our conscientious tour directors, our worldwide partners, and my amazing colleagues for making this possible.

 Some events are political, such as when a group of us toured Hong Kong on the second weekend of protests that continue more than six months later.
 Hearing about clashes at the Mongkok and Prince Edward subway stations brings memories of strolling between these stations to visit the Flower and Bird Markets on a much calmer sunny Sunday afternoon.

 Other events show evidence of long-term changes impacting our natural environment.
 Travelers on recent tours have seen first-hand how local residents are adapting to rising sea levels in communities from Venice to Scotland to Alaska; to melting glaciers in New Zealand, Chile, Iceland, Glacier National Park, and even Antarctica; and to bush fires in Australia.
 In Africa, our clients have witnessed the effects of drought in Namibia and South Africa, and of flooding on wildlife habitat near riverside safari camps in Kenya.